Cairns Group - Definition

-The Cairns Group is an interest group that contains 19 countries that are into agricultural exporting.
-The Cairns Group was established in Australia in 1986 and its major objectives include agricultural trade reform, reduction of export subsidies on agricultural products and other agricultural issues.
+The Cairns Group is an interest group of 19 agriculture exporting countries.
+It was established in Australia in 1986.
+Its major objectives include agricultural trade reform, reduction of export subsidies on agricultural products, and other agricultural issues.

 - Middle power leadership and coalition building: Australia, the Cairns Group, and the Uruguay Round of trade negotiations, Higgott, R. A., & Cooper, A. F. (1990).
 International Organization, 44(4), 589-632.
 This paper discusses the efforts of the Cairns Group in Australia and the URTN (Uruguay Round of Trade Negotiations) for building a coalition and middle power leadership.
 Robert Keohane posed a question after hegemony that the main debate among neorealist researchers of global political economy relates the manner, the state may or may not secure the cooperation in the international economic order.
 The 2nd question concerns the manner, the weaker states try to affect stronger ones.
 A conflation of these 2 questions can cause practitioners and scholars to pay special attention to the weak coalitions as vehicles for regime building and cooperation in the international political economy.